Frequently Asked Questions About Mutual Fund Share Pricing

 How are fund share prices regulated?

-The Investment Company Act of 1940, the centerpiece of mutual fund regulation, requires that each business day a fund price its assets based on their current value.
-Specifically, Rule 2a-4 states that this price must reflect the current market value of the fund’s securities, as long as market quotations for those securities are readily available.
+The Investment Company Act of 1940, the centerpiece of mutual fund regulation, requires that each business day a fund calculate its NAV per share based on the current value of all the fund’s assets.
+Specifically, Rule 2a-4 states that this NAV per share must reflect the current market value of the fund’s securities, as long as market quotations for those securities are readily available.
 Other assets should be priced at fair value, determined in good faith by a fund’s board of directors.
+Fair value is an estimate of the amount the fund would reasonably expect to receive for the security upon it current sale.

 The specific time for pricing is set initially by the fund’s board of directors.
+Most funds price their shares at 4 p.m.
+Eastern time.
+The time at which a fund prices its shares can be found in the fund’s prospectus.
 Rule 22c-1 requires "forward pricing," which means that shareholders purchasing or redeeming shares receive the next computed share price following the fund’s receipt of the transaction order.

 Any income and expenses (including any fees) must be accrued through the date the share price is calculated.
 Changes in holdings and in the number of shares must be reflected no later than the first calculation of the share price on the next business day.